Youturn delivers sustainable housing for young people in our communities

 Our Youth Support Program

 Provides case management support to young people in complex situations with limited support networks.
 This program includes a long-standing MoU with Youth Justice to provide practical and emotional support to young people and their families / carers when navigating the children’s court system.

 If you need help with accommodation, or need an emergency shelter or you are at risk of experiencing homelessness call the Homeless Hotline 1800 474 753

 Program vacancies are advertised through QHIP and referral and further information can be obtained by calling: 07 5492 2498

 *Residents and tenants receiving an income are expected to pay rent in-line with the program guidelines.

-Our Homelessness Services and Programs are funded by the Queensland Department of Housing and Public Works (DHPW)
+Our Homelessness Services and Programs are funded by the Department of Communities, Housing and Digital Economy

 Jess came to Gateway House, Toowoomba in November of 2019 after her younger sister had also received support through them.
 Jess said that she “was a mess” when she first arrived.
 She had previously been living with her Grandmother who had become unwell with dementia and Jess described the time as being one where “there was so much emotion everywhere”.
 She was couch surfing before meeting with Jo for an interview, which went really well.
 She said that “everyone at Gateway was so welcoming”.